walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/17-basic-auth.md

 + Assert that the text is what we expect
 + Close the browser

-And when you save the second example and run it (e.g., `python basic_auth_2.py`), here is what will happen:
+And when you save the second example and run it (e.g., `python3 basic_auth_2.py`), here is what will happen:

 + Open the browser
 + Visit the page using Basic Auth in the setup